 Yes.
 This payout election may be the amount and frequency of payments you wish, or you might choose to defer payments until a later age.
 The payout choices include lump sum withdrawal or periodic payments.
 Unlike IRAs, 401(k)s, and 403(b)s, you will not be assessed a 10% early withdrawal penalty if you are under the age of 59 ½.

-Yes, you must begin taking mandatory required distributions by April 1st following the later of the year your reach 70 ½ or the year in which you retire.
+Yes, you must begin taking mandatory required distributions by April 1st following the year you reach 70 ½ or following the year that you retire, whichever is later.
 CA 457 will assist you with your distribution schedule.